Curriculum: B.A./B.S. Anthropology – Online

-This is a 180-credit undergraduate (general option) program at the end of which you will earn either a Bachelor of Science or Bachelor of Arts in Anthropology.
-Each admitted student works with an academic adviser to construct a detailed plan for the completion of his or her degree.
-The degree requirements consist of five main areas:
+This is a 180-credit undergraduate program at the end of which you will earn either a Bachelor of Science or Bachelor of Arts in Anthropology.
+Once you are admitted, you will work with an academic advisor to construct a detailed plan for the completion of your degree.

 - Evolution of people